Last Updated on November 10, 2022

 Starting in standard plank position, bring your legs together until your heels touch.
-Lean to your left while lifting your right arm up toward the ceiling until you are balanced on one hand.
+Twist until you’re balanced on your elbow with your feet stacked on top of each other.

 Basic Plank #4: Reverse Plank

 Sit on the ground with your legs extended in front of you and arms at your sides.
 Place hands on the floor next to your hips, fingers pointing towards your feet.
 Lift your hips as high as you can, aiming for a straight line from chin to toes.
 You may discover here that your shoulders aren’t as flexible as you thought; just take it slow.
 And, you know, try not to cry.

 Take your plank on the move by adding an up-and-down motion.
 Assume the standard plank position on hands and toes.
 Slowly lower your right arm down to your forearm then bring your left arm down as well so you are now supported by your forearms.
 Then place your right hand on the ground and begin to push your body back up, allowing your left hand to follow.
 Repeat, allowing your left arm to lead.
 Sing “Follow the Leader” to keep your rhythm.
 Ignore any weird looks at the gym; they’re just jealous.